VEIP Frequently Asked Questions

 What should I do if I am not going to be in Maryland during my testing period?

 If you are going to be in another state, MDOT MVA may accept test results from other states.
+Also, vehicles registered to active military members deployed outside of the United States or to a jurisdiction that is not subject to a vehicle emissions inspection and maintenance program MAY be eligible for a waiver.
 Learn more about extensions, waivers and exemptions.

 What should I do if I receive a suspension notice from the MVA for failure to complete my VEIP testing?